 Key Takeaways

-The protocol the meta-analysis supports isn't complicated.
-Two sessions per week, 30 to 40 minutes each, built around heavy compound lower-body movements: barbell squats, leg press, Romanian deadlifts, step-ups.
-Three to four exercises, three to four sets, four to six reps at a load that's genuinely challenging.
-If you can do 12 reps comfortably, the weight is too light.
-And keep going through the season.
-The research shows adaptations can be lost within six to eight weeks of stopping, but you can maintain them with as little as one session per week.
-The mistake most cyclists make is banking the gym work over winter and then dropping it the moment the roads dry out.
-Don't do that.
-Give yourself 48 hours between heavy sessions and key workouts and you'll barely notice the extra load.
+The protocol we run inside Not Done Yet isn't complicated.
+Two sessions per week, 30 to 40 minutes each, built around cycling-specific patterns: Bulgarian split squat, single-leg Romanian deadlift, hip thrust, step-up, plus a press and a pull.
+Three to four exercises, three to four sets, six to ten reps at a load you could get another two or three reps with.
+If you can do 15 reps comfortably, the weight is too light.
+The classical research used heavy bilateral barbell work — that's what most studies in the meta-analysis prescribed — but for the 35-55 amateur audience training unsupervised with full-time jobs, the unilateral and front-loaded variants deliver the same posterior-chain and quad stimulus at far lower spinal compression and injury risk.
+Keep going through the season.
+Adaptations can be lost within six to eight weeks of stopping, but you can maintain them with as little as one session per week.
+Give yourself 48 hours between strength sessions and key workouts and you'll barely notice the extra load.
+See the should cyclists deadlift? guide for the exact substitutions.

 You Might Also Like